-Am I narcissistic?
+Me?
+A narcissist?
 If you make a judgement from that definition then maybe, but admiration?
 Certainly not.
 Could someone who shows excessive disinterest or dislike for themselves also be considered a narcissist?

 Where do you draw the line between being an obsessed narcissist and just wanting to put yourself first?

 I’m one of those people who will check themselves in a mirror at any given opportunity.
-Not because I love the way I look, but because I want to make sure I don’t have anything on my face, or my dress isn’t tucked into my knickers, or to make sure I haven’t been shat on by a bird (apparently that’s lucky?).
+Not because I love the way I look, but because I want to make sure I don’t have anything on my face, or my dress isn’t tucked into my knickers, or to make sure a bird hasn’t shat on me (apparently that’s lucky?).
 I wouldn’t say that’s being a narcissist, I guess you could call it a defence mechanism.
 By making sure I look half-decent, at least nothing can be said about the way I look?
 Surely I can’t be the only one who does that?

 The grass may well be greener on the other side, but that’s probably because their grass is fertilised with bullshit.

 It’s hard to know where the line is between being a selfish narcissist and simply just taking care of yourself.
-We’ve all heard the phrase “Look out for number one”, but then when you do actually try to do that, the same person will tell you you’re just being selfish and you should put others first – you can’t win.
-One thing I’ve come to accept is that you can’t please everyone, and trying to do so is not only exhausting, but completely pointless because it will never be accomplished.
+We’ve all heard the phrase “Look out for number one”.
+But then when you do actually try to do that, the same person will tell you you’re just being selfish and you should put others first.
+You can’t win.
+One thing I’ve come to accept is that you can’t please everyone.
+Trying to do so is not only exhausting, but completely pointless because it will never be accomplished.
 Never make someone else happy if it makes you unhappy.
 Know when to give to others and when to give to yourself.
-I’ve noticed that people love to tell you what you’re doing wrong, but rarely do they ever tell you what you’re doing right.
-They’ll ask you if you have a job, when you’re getting married, when you plan on having a baby, but they won’t ever ask you if you’re happy.
+People love to tell you what you’re doing wrong, but rarely do they ever tell you what you’re doing right.
+They’ll ask you if you have a job, when you’re getting married, or when you plan on having a baby.

-I always felt like I didn’t engage with other people enough and that all I posted about was my own content, so to hear other people say that they’d noticed me building other people up made me so happy.
-I always want to be the person who praises others, because there have been so many times where no one has been there to do that for me, and I know how awful it feels and I wouldn’t wish it on anyone.
+I always felt like I didn’t engage with other people enough and that all I posted about was my own content.
+So to hear other people say that they’d noticed me building other people up made me so happy.
+I always want to be the person who praises others, because there have been so many times where no one has been there to do that for me.
+I know how awful it feels and I wouldn’t wish it on anyone.